Set up hosts for the ThoughtSpot cluster

 rsync and Ansible on the Ansible Control Server host.

 ThoughtSpot does not support policies that enforce SELinux.
-We recommend that you disable SELinux, or run it in permissive mode.
+We recommend that you temporarily disable SELinux during deployment, or run it in permissive mode.
+You can re-enable it after you install ThoughtSpot.